kr-g/gitonic/README.md

-with gitonic >= v0.12.0 meld is already included in standard installation (as extra, see also under installation) and download is obsolete when instaled as part of gitonic. you just need to configure git then.
+with gitonic >= v0.12.0 meld is already included in standard installation (as extra, see also under installation) and download is obsolete when installed as part of gitonic. you just need to configure git then.

 ## installation on raspberry pi, or fedora